rust-embedded/rust-raspberrypi-OS-tutorials/11_exceptions/README.md

 Start
 -----

-Before we switch to supervisor mode, we set up *vbar_el2*.
-Note that exceptions triggered at EL1 will be handled by code at EL2.
+Before we switch to supervisor mode, we set up *vbar_el1*.
 All handlers must be properly aligned.
 Qemu is not so picky, but real hardware is.

 `_vectors` the exception handler's vector table with small assembly stubs, each calling `exc_handler()` in C.